billmal071/ortex-task/README.md

 ### `npm run dev`

 Launches the the app as a local webpage
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### About
 Ortex task for frontend developer application